DSPN/google-deployment-guide/bestpractices.md

 The templates currently provided do not make use of rack awareness.
 Instead they use the GossipingPropertyFileSnitch and place replicas in a single rack.
 We would like to change this in future releases of the template.

+The templates currently use dynamic IP addresses rather than static IP addresses.
+If the nodes are halted and deallocated the dynamic IP addresses will be reassigned.
+However, if nodes are not halted and deallocated the dynamic IPs will remain the same through reboots and hardware failures.

 For more information on GCP regions & zones, please visit: https://cloud.google.com/compute/docs/zones